 A short-term visiting fellowship for individuals to work on special projects designed to advance journalism.
 Applicants need not be practicing journalists, but must demonstrate the ways in which their work at Harvard and the Nieman Foundation may improve the prospects for journalism’s future, whether related to research, programming, design, financial strategies or another topic.
 A Visiting Fellow’s employer is encouraged to extend the employee’s salary and benefits during the period of study.
 If such funding is not available, a standard Nieman stipend will be provided to the Visiting Fellow and prorated for the length of the fellowship.

-A Knight-Wallace Fellowship is the rarest of opportunities: an academic year of study, reflection and growth at one of the world’s finest universities for exceptional journalists from the U.S. and abroad with at least 5 years work experience and solid track records.
+The Knight-Wallace Fellowships offer accomplished journalists from all facets of the profession an academic year of study and collaborative learning at the University of Michigan.
+Reporters, editors, data experts, designers and entrepreneurs from the U.S. and abroad expand their knowledge, develop new ideas, pilot special programs and address challenges facing the journalism industry.
 Our fellows devise a personalized study plan and participate in twice-weekly seminars.
-Extensive travel is a core component of the Knight-Wallace experience, with news tours to Argentina, Brazil and Turkey and a family trip to Northern Michigan.
-Stipends of $70,000 for U.S. fellows (varied for international fellows).
+Extensive travel is a core component of the Knight-Wallace experience, with news tours to Brazil and South Korea.
+Stipends of $75,000 for U.S. fellows (varied for international fellows).

 The Donald W. Reynolds Journalism Institute at the Missouri School of Journalism invites proposals from people and institutions to collaborate with us on innovative ideas and projects to improve the practice or understanding of journalism.
 Residential fellows spend 8 months on campus, taking advantage of the intellectual and technological resources of RJI and the school and interacting with Missouri faculty and students.
 Fellows receive a $10,000 a month stipend and a one-time $10,000 allowance to use for relocation or housing.
 Nonresidential fellowships ($20,000 total stipend) are designed for entrepreneurial individuals with a strong interest in journalism and issues related to digital communications.